DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/recording-stereo/_index.md

 ![](spaced-pair.png)

 {{% note %}}
-In spaced pair or AB techniques, two microphones face directly forwards, with their cap- sules 40 to 60 cm apart (15 to 24 in), as shown in Figure 7.5.
-Omnidirectional microphones are generally used for spaced pair techniques – but there are many applications, such as drum overheads, when spaced directional mics can be used.
+- In spaced pair or AB techniques, two microphones face directly forwards.
+- The capsules of these microphones are typically spaced 40 to 60 cm apart (15 to 24 in).
+- Omnidirectional microphones are commonly used for spaced pair techniques, but directional microphones can also be used in specific applications, like drum overheads.
+- Directionality in spaced mic techniques is primarily determined by time arrival information.

-Time arrival information is the primary indicator of directionality in spaced mic tech- niques.
-Mic spacing of 50 cm (20 in) creates a maximum time arrival difference of approxi- mately 1.5 ms between the mics – which produces a natural listening experience for a listener in the sweet-spot of a stereo pair of loudspeakers.
+- A mic spacing of 50 cm (20 in) results in a maximum time arrival difference of approximately 1.5 ms between the microphones.
+- This time arrival difference contributes to a natural listening experience for a listener positioned in the sweet spot of a stereo pair of loudspeakers.

 General Characteristics: